 5. The greater the volume of information, the greater the need for sub-folders

-6. Code files with the date reversed
+6. Name digital documents with the date reversed

 8. Don’t delete anything

 Create subfolders with Old Versions or Inactive files when certain documents become outdated.
 You never know if you’ll need them in the future.

 Related post >> 7 steps to kickstart a digital transformation in any company

 In the current context, there are different ways to perform a backup:

 - a periodic dump of information from a NAS server to a cloud or to a third storage medium (such as an external hard drive)